The 4th of March is Weird Pride Day.

 Many people need desperately to receive this message: ‘I feel and think much as you do, care about many of the things you care about, although most people do not care about them.
 You are not alone.’– Kurt Vonnegut, Timequake

-On this day you are invited to write and talk, make art and videos about how you’re weird, and why that’s okay.
+On this day you are invited to write and talk, make art and videos about what people think is weird about you – and why (and how) you accept these things about yourself.

 This could include